Getting an eVisa for Vietnam Online and Preparing for Your Trip

 GETTING A VISA ON ARRIVAL IN VIETNAM IS LIKE STABBING YOURSELF IN THE EYES.
 UNLESS YOU PAY FOR FAST TRACK OR VIP FAST TRACK.

 Have you ever tried to buy a train ticket at the train station in Italy while the Italians are striking?
 Go to a U.S. grocery store the morning of the Superbowl?
 Visit any post office around the world three days before Christmas?
 This is what it’s like to get a visa on arrival in Vietnam without paying for fast track.
 Do not do this to yourself.
 Really.
 Don’t.
-Let me give you the logistics of my experience.
+Let me give you the logistics and review of my experience.

 No matter what, you will need two passport photos.
 Get those in your offline world.

 The Vietnam approval letter is a bit strange in that you will get a letter that includes your name and a bunch of other people’s names from all over the world.
 My inner stalker kinda wanted to try to find them all on Facebook.
 (Note that you can pay extra to get a private letter with no other names on it.)
 OK, no problem.
 I can print all that.
-HOWEVER, also in the e-mail was something I missed.
+HOWEVER, also in the e-mail was something I failed to review.
 It said…

 This link is for you to download and write down visa form at Airport.
 (To see the form, go to Vietnam-eVisa,org, click Download Forms on the top right of the screen, and then look at Download Immigration Form entry and exit at the airport.)

-Here’s the part that I totally regretted later.
+Here’s the part that I REALLY totally regretted later.
 On Monday, February 17 2014 at 2:29 a.m., Vietnam-evisa.org emailed me and said this.
 (This is their English, just to be clear.)

 Thanks for choosing http://www.vietnam-evisa.org/